Bachelor’s in Cybersecurity OnlineBachelor’s in Cybersecurity OnlineBachelor’s in Cybersecurity Online

 At Maryville, we are intentional with providing the same experience for both online and on-campus students.
 No matter our students’ location, they have access to virtual machines, which house many of our practical learning programs.

-The Maryville Cyber Fusion Center allows students to work with external organizations that the CFC provides cybersecurity services to.
-Additionally, the CFC is set up to be similar to security operations centers in the industry today.
+The Maryville Cybersecurity Center of Excellence allows students to work with external organizations that the Center provides cybersecurity services to.
+Additionally, the Center is set up to be similar to security operations centers in the industry today.

 The challenges for cybersecurity professionals will include increased attacks on legacy systems that are housed in organizations worldwide, as well as the protection of the country’s critical infrastructures.